KidSpark/tutorials/1-4-functions.md

 ## Step 14

+Complete the steps to download and test the programming.
-Make sure the Spark:bit is powered on. ``|Download|`` the program to the Spark:bit and observe the maze.
-[Click here](https://youtu.be/9f59YnOa0U4) to see the maze operating correctly.
+* Make sure the Spark:bit is powered on.
+* ``|Download|`` the program to the Spark:bit and observe the maze.
+* [Click here](https://youtu.be/9f59YnOa0U4) to see the maze operating correctly.

+## Step 15

 Did your maze function correctly?
-If not, you may need to go back through your program and check a few things:
+If yes, proceed to the next step in the tutorial.
+If no, you may need to go back through your program and check a few things:
 * Make sure the output number and direction are correct in the ``||sparkbitO:rotate motor module||`` blocks.
 * Make sure the ``||functions:call function||`` blocks are in the correct order.
 * Make sure each direction ``||functions:function||`` includes a 1 second (1000 ms) ``||basic:pause||``.

+Test out your revised program by downloading it to the Spark:bit.

-## Step 15
+## Step 16

 Click **Finish** and review the next section in the curriculum packet.